-Pluto TV is a free streaming service owned by ViacomCBS, which is the parent company of several popular film companies and television production networks.
+Pluto TV is a free streaming service owned by Paramount Global (formerly ViacomCBS), which is the parent company of several popular film companies and television production networks.

-The service offers content from networks like Comedy Central, AMC, Nickelodeon and MTV through live video streaming channels and on-demand functionality.
+Pluto TV offers content from networks such as Comedy Central, AMC, Nickelodeon and MTV through live video streaming channels and on-demand functionality.

 It is offered without a monthly subscription fee.
 Instead, Pluto TV makes money off advertising.

 Table of Contents

 For the purposes of this review, I downloaded the Pluto TV app on my Roku, Android and iOS devices to compare functionality and performance.
 I also used the Pluto TV web player, which is accessible through the official website without signup.

 This review is one of many we conducted as a part of our free streaming TV series.
 You can learn more about our strategies for getting free streaming TV here:

 Pluto TV is a free, live-stream television and on-demand video service from Paramount Global.
 It has more than 250 unique live channels that stream content — with commercial breaks — at no charge to the consumer.
 There also are on-demand selections.